RichGol/CCNA-Quick-Reference/README.md

 ## File Structure

 `CCNA_RefDoc.pdf`: The primary file, a searchable PDF that those pursuing CCNA certification or networking may find useful.

-`CCNA_RefDoc_BW.pdf`: A grayscale version of CCNA_RefDoc.pdf for compatibility with black/white printing.

 `CCNA_RefDoc.tex`: The LaTeX markup language "source code", which can be typeset by a TeX editor to create a searchable PDF.